SAP-samples/teched2025-AD165/exercises/ex3/README.md

 # Exercise 3 - Create a workpage with guided experience
-In this exercise, you will create a new page **Use Case Repository** in your **AI Center of Excellence** workspace and a **Guided Experience** that lets users curate and submit AI use-case ideas in step by step AI-guided flow.
+In this exercise, you will create a new page **Use Case Repository** in your **AI Center of Excellence** workspace and a **Guided Experience** that lets users create and submit AI use-case ideas in step by step AI-guided flow.

 > [!NOTE]
 > Guided experiences are designed to simplify multi-step business processes and complex workflows by breaking them down into manageable and intuitive steps.
 Each step can be enriched with various types of content, including videos, documents, forms, tasks, UI cards, and apps to provide users with all the necessary information to complete each step.
 Steps can be classified as optional or mandatory, ensuring critical tasks are completed while allowing flexibility for other actions.
 Users don't need to worry about finishing all the steps at once as the progress is saved within Work Zone, enabling them to resume from where they left off.